• Skip to main content

 Business Cycle Diagram

-stages of business cycle with diagram
+business cycle diagram

-stages of business cycle with diagram
+business cycle diagram

 FE is the full employment line.
 A boom in the upswing and a recession in the down-swing.

-It starts with depression to be followed by recovery, prosperity, boom, recession and ultimately ends up again with depression.
+It starts with depression to be followed by recovery, prosperity, boom, and recession and ultimately ends up again with depression.

 Measures of Business Cycle